kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.12.0/components/desktop/tooltip.md

 ## Overview

-Tooltip component allows the user to display a short explanation of the target element when hovering or focusing on the element
+Tooltip component allows the user to display a short explanation of the target element when hovering or focusing on the element.

 <div class="sample-container" id="tooltip">
   <div id="sample-container__components"></div>